Saint Michael Students Share Campfire Stories

 Eighth graders from Saint Michael the Archangel School wrote suspenseful and vivid stories to share around a campfire on October 22 as part of the school’s participation in Write Out 2020.
 Schools around the country were invited to participate in this two-week event organized by the National Writing Project in collaboration with the National Park Service as a series of online writing celebrations combined with the simple pleasure of being outside.

 Write Out is in its third year.
 Since its inception, the free event has encouraged educators, students, and the public to explore national parks and other outdoor spaces to connect and learn through place-based writing and sharing.
-Write Out 2020 materials remain available to teachers at https://writeout.nwp.org/.
+Write Out materials are available to teachers at https://writeout.nwp.org/.

 Place-Based Writing Focus: Noticing Nature